saveenr/usql-tutorial/ch09/window-analytic-functions.md

 | Papaya | 200 | Web | 0.5 |
 | Apple | 100 | Web | 0.166666666666667 |

-- There are 6 rows in the partition where partition key is &quot;Web&quot; (4th row and down)
+- There are 6 rows in the partition where partition key is "Web" (4th row and down)
 - There are 6 rows with the value equal or lower than 500, so the CUME_DIST equals to 6/6=1
 - There are 5 rows with the value equal or lower than 400, so the CUME_DIST equals to 5/6=0.83
 - There are 4 rows with the value equal or lower than 300, so the CUME_DIST equals to 4/6=0.66